Iranian Woman

 An Iranian university student, Tohid Ghaffarzadeh was killed by a Basiji (paramilitary force) in Sabzevar, a city in the northeastern province of Khorasan.

-I feel much better after talking to my dad.
-Apparently the lines work on and off in the Ukrainian Phone and Computer center (how do they manage their Atomic Bombs?) where he is visiting my younger brother.
+I feel much better after talking to my dad in Ukraine.
+Apparently the lines work on and off.
 What a relief to hear his voice saying Happy Birthday Sheema.
-It immediately fills my heart with those feelings that only a parent/parents can give their child.
+Hearing his voice fills my heart with warmth and joy.

 Monday, November 20, 2006